GT-ARC/opaca-bpmn/docs/opaca-agent.md

 # OPACA Interpreter Agent

-The actual BPMN Editor and integrated interpreter are wrapped inside an OPACA Agent, allowing multiple BPMN diagrams to be deployed via OPACA actions, with the interpreter running in "headless" mode via [Puppeteer](https://github.com/puppeteer/puppeteer), but also allowing the user to inspect the running processes using a read-only view on the editor.
+The actual BPMN Editor and integrated interpreter are wrapped inside an OPACA Agent, allowing multiple BPMN diagrams to be deployed via OPACA actions, with the interpreter running in "headless" mode via [Puppeteer](https://github.com/puppeteer/puppeteer), but also allowing the user to inspect the running processes using an interactive view on the editor.

 ## Interpreter Agent